hivestrung/finance-tracker/README.md

 read_pdf.py
 - contains helper functions used by read_credit_pdf.py and read_debit_pdf.py.

-script.js
-- handles the creation of visualizations and web interactions of the application used in index.html.

 stats.py
 - used to get yearly spending data based on category and month.